Mt. Hood Trail Runs

 • 25K

-The organizers acknowledge that the races occur on the traditional homelands of the Molalla Tribe, Tenino Tribe, and the Confederated Tribes of the Warm Springs.
+The event acknowledges the traditional homelands of the Molalla Tribe, Tenino Tribe, and the Confederated Tribes of the Warm Springs.
+Camping is available at nearby campgrounds such as Clackamas Lake and several sites around Timothy Lake.
+The nearest motels are in Government Camp, about 21 miles from the start.
+Parking is allowed off Forest Service Road 42 near the Clackamas Lake Historic Ranger Station.
 Visit the organization's website for the most recent information.

 Race information